CALLING ALL HEALTHY SMILE HEROES

 Continued Support for Grantees

-Thanks to the great work within our national grantee network, the AAPD Foundation explores larger-scale opportunities to support the promising work of selected clinics and/or projects.
-Larger initiatives are considered on an invitation-only basis.
+Thanks to the great work within our national grantee network, the American Academy of Pediatric Dentistry Foundation explores larger-scale opportunities to support the promising work of selected clinics and/or projects.
+Larger initiatives are considered for the healthier smiles grant program on an invitation-only basis.

 Greater Community Impact